pollfish/docs/ios.md

 6. Request your account to get verified from Pollfish Dashboard
 <br/>
 > **Requirements:** Pollfish framework works with iOS version 9.0+ and XCode9+.

 <br/><br/>

+### Important Note on iOS 14 upcoming release

+Apple announced a new [transparency framework](https://developer.apple.com/documentation/apptrackingtransparency) that requires changes to iOS apps with the release of iOS 14.
+Pollfish iOS SDK utilizes Apple's Advertising ID (IDFA) to identify and retarget users with Pollfish surveys.
+Therefore Pollfish iOS SDK should only be initialized after the relevant tracking permission is granted by the users.
+You can see an example in code on how to do that in Pollfish Sample Project code [here](https://github.com/pollfish/ios-sdk-pollfish/blob/master/SampleProjectSwift/SampleProjectSwift/FirstViewController.swift)

+To continue using Pollfish surveys in your app you’ll need to make the following changes prior to the release of iOS 14:

+1. Install the latest Pollfish iOS SDK (version 5.3.0 or later)

+2. Add the AppTrackingTransparency permission request to your iOS apps and ask your users to grant access to IDFA

+3. Initialize Pollfish only after the AppTrackingTransparency permission is granted

+Both of these steps are required for your apps to continue monetizing with Pollfish surveys on iOS 14.

+<br/><br/>